Small Camper Remodel Tips, Ideas, & Makeover Cost

 Small Camper Remodel Costs

 We spent roughly $1600 on our RV makeover.
-Most of the supplies were on hand, and some were freely given to us by our neighbors.
+Most of the supplies were on hand, and some were given to us by our neighbors.
 We were also lucky in that most appliances did not require replacement.
 Remember that I’m a self-taught DYer and not a qualified expert, so this step-by-step guide is solely based on my experience.

 Frequently Asked Questions on Interior Small Camper Remodel